 This means that the goal of levelling up the economy should be about helping places reach their productivity potential.
 But this potential is much higher for some places than others.
 And given the continued underperformance of Birmingham, Glasgow and Manchester in particular, policy should focus on addressing their struggles in particular.
 While improving the economies of towns should be done where policy has the levers to do so, if it is done in absence of helping the underperforming big cities then levelling up will continue to be a challenge long after the current government has departed.

-It also means that while gaps between different part so the country would narrow if this goal was achieved, we should still expect variation in productivity across the country.
+It also means that while gaps between different parts of the country would narrow if this goal was achieved, we should still expect variation in productivity across the country.
 That variation would look different to the unsatisfactory one we have today.
 But it would not result in everywhere looking the same.
 The maps below give an indicative view of what this variation would look like.

 Source: ONS; Centre for Cities calculations